China Southern Airlines: Cargo

 China Southern Cargo is the cargo subsidiary of China Southern Airlines.
-The cargo airline provides services between mainland China and worldwide cities including Amsterdam, Vienna, Frankfurt, Los Angeles, Chicago, Glasgow, and London Stansted served from its main hubs of Guangzhou Baiyun and Shanghai Pudong.
+The cargo airline has hubs are in Shanghai and Guangzhou, and international destinations include: Amsterdam, the Netherlands; London Stansted Airport, the UK; Frankfurt, Germany; Los Angeles, Chicago, the U.S.; and Ho Chi Minh City and Hanoi, Vietnam.

 The cargo subsidiary joined the SkyTeam Cargo alliance in November 2010 and withdrew on 1 January 2019 following the airline's withdrawal from SkyTeam.